Breaking the HISCO Barrier: Automatic Occupational Standardization with OccCANINE: Conclusion and recommendations

+As shown, our approach also transfers well to other classification systems (OCC1950, OCCICEM, ISCO-68), and we suggest that future research extend these efforts.
+We also see potential for related classification problems, such as coding goods in trade archives, education in biographical sources, or diseases in medical records.
+While 10,000 observations currently seem a practical starting point for finetuning, future work may also focus on developing more efficient training procedures.

-In conclusion, 'OccCANINE' represents a significant stride in historical occupational data processing, effectively breaking the HISCO barrier that has long stood.
-By automating the translation of occupational descriptions into HISCO codes with high accuracy, our model streamlines research in historical social science and paves the way for answering important research questions.
+In conclusion, \textit{OccCANINE} represents a significant stride in historical occupational data processing, effectively breaking the HISCO barrier.
+By automating the translation of occupational descriptions into HISCO codes with high accuracy, our model reduces the costs of working with historical sources and opens new possibilities for research in economics, history, sociology, and beyond.

 {\Alph{section}} {A\arabic{figure}} {A\arabic{table}} \pagenumbering{roman}

 \begin{appendices}